Labour, Leisure and Life « Catholic Insight

 Eventually, our customs, and our laws, would more or less decide upon dividing up the 24 day into a tri-partite 8 hours of work, 8 hours of leisure of one’s proclivity, and 8 hours of sleep.
 Quite Benedictine, we might surmise, if some significant chunk of the 8 hours of leisure we give back to God to prayer.
 Ora et labora.

 But as we drift away from our Catholic foundation – and our monastic ideals of doing all things ad gloriam Dei – we regress more and more back towards slavery and drudgery, or, what may be worse, unemployment, indolence, enervation and despair.
-Peruse Sean Fitzpatrick’s reflection this morning, and how difficult it is for employer’s to find employees, enervated as we are by endless lockdowns and the fiat money thrown at people .
+Peruse Sean Fitzpatrick’s reflection, as well as this current piece from John Grondielski in Crisis this morning, and how difficult it is for employer’s to find employees, enervated as we are by endless lockdowns and the fiat money thrown at people .
 If Man’s lot is but to eat, drink, and be merry, now understood as pot smoking, inebriation and the diminishing returns of desultory sex – procreation now being frowned upon – before we die, or, more likely, put to death by some efficient physician, then what’s the point of it all?
 Why not go gently by merciful euthanasia into that dark goodnight, once the salad days of youth are over, or even before?

 As I’ve written before, in light of the feast of Saint Joseph the Worker on May 1st, in which light we should see this day as the two bookends of ‘summer’, all of Man’s life is a ‘work’, as Pope Saint John Paul II wrote, whose primary purpose is to ennoble and perfect us, the worker.
 Hence, all that we do, in rest, leisure, or what we now call ‘work’, should be fulfilling, first, of ourselves, and also of others – and not just fulfilling, but also full of joy.